 - In a large pot or Dutch oven, melt the butter over medium heat.
 Add the onions and garlic and cook until soft and translucent but not browned, about 20 minutes, stirring frequently.

 - Add flour and stir constantly for 1 minute.
 Add the tomatoes and their liquid, roasted red pepper, chicken stock, sugar, salt, red pepper flakes, and ground black pepper.
-Bring to a boil, then reduce heat to low and simmer for 30 minutes, stirring every few minutes and scraping the bottom of the pan.
+Bring to a boil, then reduce heat to low and simmer for 30 minutes, stirring occassionally.
 Stir in the honey.

 - Remove from heat and let cool.
-Using an immersion blender, or in batches with a regular blender, blend until smoothe.
-Once all the soup is blended, stir in the milk.
-Serve warm, topped with fresh basil, salt and pepper.
+Using an immersion blender, or working in batches with a countertop blender, blend the soup until smooth.
+Once blended, stir in the milk.
+Serve topped with fresh basil.